preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/properties/properties-v6/enterprise-properties/index.rst

 .. image:: enterprise-properties-list-example.png

 Click the pen to edit a property.
 See below for editable settings.
+If it's possible to delete a property (meaning move it to the Property Recycle Bin) a dust bin is displayed.

 Adding a Property
 *********************